Both IgG and IgE blood testing are very important diagnostic tools that can provide an essential blueprint for immune system improvement.

 IgE allergies can cause very serious symptoms like difficulty breathing, swelling, and hives.
-In even more serious cases IgE reactions can lead to anaphylactic shock.
+In even more severe cases IgE reactions can lead to anaphylactic shock.
 This test measures the blood level of IgE, one of the five subclasses of antibodies.
 Antibodies are proteins made by the immune system that attack antigens, such as bacteria, viruses, and allergens.

 The IgE test is often performed as part of an initial screen for allergies.
-Symptoms of allergies may include hives, itchy eyes or nose, sneezing, nasal congestion, tight throat, and trouble breathing.
+Symptoms of allergies may include visible inflammation, blotches, hives, itchy eyes or nose, sneezing, nasal congestion, tight throat, and trouble breathing.